ardagnir/athame/README.md

 ## Requirements
 - Athame works best on GNU/Linux.
-- Athame also works on OSX and Windows.
+- Athame also works on Windows (with WSL), and usually works on OSX.
+(I don't have a Mac, so I can't always test changes on one)
-- One of the following 3:
+- Athame needs at least *one* of the following:
     - Vim 8.0+ with +job support
     - Vim 7.4+ with +clientserver support
       - Vim 7.4.928+ is strongly recommended.
       - The clientserver version requires X and will fall back to a normal shell if X isn't running.
     - Neovim 0.2.2+
       - Neovim support is currently experimental.
-      - The setups scripts will use vim by default.
+      - The setup scripts will look for vim by default.
 You can append `--vimbin=$(which nvim)` to have them use nvim.

-Note: If you use Windows, you will also need WSL.

 ## Download
 Clone this repo recursively: